 In Linux, the driver for SCSI tape drives is st. A tape device name has an st prefix.
 The udev rules for tape devices are the same as for disk devices.
-There must be a unique ID that persists across initiator reboots and persists regardless of discovery order.
+A unique ID must exist that persists across initiator reboots and persists regardless of discovery order.

-You must consider whether the tape device is an FC tape device or an FC-SCSI tape device (in which there are multiple SCSI tape devices that reside behind an FC controller).
+You must consider whether the tape device is an FC tape device or an FC-SCSI tape device (in which multiple SCSI tape devices reside behind an FC controller).
 If it is an FC tape device, then the WWPN is unique and can be used to create the persistent name.
 In this case, the scsi_id command should return this as the unique identifier with a single digit prefix.
 If the FC controller has multiple SCSI tape devices behind it, the WWPN is not unique, and the persistent name must use multiple information elements to build the unique ID.
-Section , FC Tape Device Examples and Section , FC-SCSI Tape Device Example are examples of each scenario.
+FC Tape Device Examples and FC-SCSI Tape Device Example are examples of each scenario.